cloudfoundry-attic/bosh-notes/README.md

 ### Process

-- Check existing proposal for duplicate ideas
+- Check existing proposals for duplicate ideas
 - Submit a PR with your proposal (`proposals/` directory)
   - Include details about use cases, possible solutions, problems, related proposals, etc.
 - Proposal will go through different states